Yvonne-Ruth Killmer: Early life and education

-In January 1933 the National Socialists took power and rapidly transformed Germany into a one-party dictatorship.
-As well networked Berlin socialists with their own printing press it quickly became obvious that the Freyers would find themselves attracting the intense interest of the security services: later during 1933 they emigrated to Amsterdam where between 1933 and 1935 Yvonne-Ruth attended upper school.
-Her parents subsequently moved again, this time to France, while she returned to Germany, where between 1935 and 1938 she lived with her grandmother in Glauchau, a small sleepy town in the hills beyond Leipzig.
-Till 1938 she attended the "Handelsschule" in Glauchau, where the curriculum would have been designed to prepare her for work in the world of business and commerce.
-Between 1937 and 1940 she undertook and completed an apprenticeship in office work.
+In January 1933 the National Socialist Party took power and rapidly transformed Germany into a one-party dictatorship.
+As well networked Berlin socialists with their own printing press, it was clear that the Freyers would find themselves attracting the interest of the security services.
+Later in 1933, the family emigrated to Amsterdam, where between 1933 and 1935 Killmer attended upper school.
+Her parents subsequently moved again, this time to France, while Killmer returned to Germany.
+Between 1935 and 1938, Killmer lived with her grandmother in Glauchau, a small town near Leipzig.
+Until 1938 she attended the "Handelsschule" in Glauchau, where the curriculum would have been designed to prepare her for work in the world of business and commerce.
+Between 1937 and 1940, Killmer undertook and completed an apprenticeship in office work.

+Career

+World War II: 1939-1945

-War had broken out in 1939, and from 1941 till 1943 Freyer worked as a typist at the Senior Aviation Engineering Academy ("Höheren Fliegertechnischen Schule") in Jüterbog.
+World War II began in 1939, and from 1941 till 1943 Freyer worked as a typist at the Senior Aviation Engineering Academy ("Höheren Fliegertechnischen Schule") in Jüterbog.
 She was then employed as a typist, between 1943 and 1945, by Märkle & Kniesche, a tobacco products wholesaler in Leipzig.
-During the war she had an illegitimate child: sources do not elaborate.
+During the war she had an illegitimate child of whom little is known.

 Leipzig and the surrounding region were liberated from the National Socialist government by US forces on 18 April 1945, but by this time it had already been agreed the previous September between President Roosevelt (who died on 12 April, the week before the capture of the city), Marshal Stalin and (with varying levels of enthusiasm) other "allied leaders", that after the war Leipzig would be part of a large region in central Germany to be administered as the Soviet occupation zone.
-Early in July 1945 the Americans withdrew and the Red Army moved in.
+Early in July 1945, the United States withdrew and the Red Army moved in.
 Membership of political parties - other than of the National Socialist party - had been illegal since 1933, but under allied occupation this was no longer the case.

+Political involvement and early journalism: 1945-1950

 During 1945 Yvonne-Ruth Freyer joined the Communist Party.
 Reflecting a widespread determination that, at least in Germany, populist street politicians should never again be able to exploit divisions on the political left in order to take power, in April 1946 a contentious merger was implemented - in reality effective only in the Soviet zone - between the Communist Party and the Social Democratic Party.
 Freyer was one of hundreds of thousands of Communist Party members who lost no time in using the pre-printed form, which the party authorities had helpfully prepared, to sign their party membership over to the new Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands" / SED).
 Meanwhile she made her way back to Glauchau where, between 1945 and 1947, she worked as a member of the office support staff at the local police station.